dcherino/Reviews-app/README.md

 ## Running the app locally in DEV mode
 In order to run the application, this repository should be cloned on a local computer.
 Opening the computer terminal, the following command needs to be run from the app root folder:

-`docker-compose up --build`

-This command will build the development image and start the container where the app will run.
-If the installation is successful, the application should be accessible on http://localhost:3000.
-Please, keep in mind that the flag `--build` only is necessary the first time running the container.

-To stop and remove the container, execute the following command:

-`docker-compose down`

-Alternatively, if you don't want to use docker-compose, then you need to run the following commands:

 `docker build -t cherino_webapp:dev .`

+This command will build the development image.
+Please, keep in mind that this is only required once time.

 Then, spin up the container once the build is done:

-`$ docker run  -it --rm -v ${PWD}:/app -v /app/node_modules -p 3001:3000 -e CHOKIDAR_USEPOLLING=true cherino_webapp:dev`
+`docker run --name review_app -it --rm -v ${PWD}:/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true cherino_webapp:dev`

+Navigate to http://localhost:3000/ in your browser to view the app.

 If you run into an <em>"ENOENT: no such file or directory, open '/app/package.json"</em> error, you may need to add an additional volume: `-v /app/package.json`.

+To stop the Docker container run:

+`docker stop review_app`

+To run the [scripts](#scripts) within the container:

+`docker exec -it review_app <command>`

-## Running the app locally in PRODUCTION mode
+## Running the app in PRODUCTION mode

-To fire up the container in production mode:
+To build the image in production mode:

-`docker-compose -f docker-compose.prod.yml up -d --build`

-<em>Again, the `--build` flag should be used only the first time.</em>
+`docker build -f Dockerfile.prod -t cherino_webapp:prod`

+Then, spin up the container:

+`docker run --name review_app_prod -it --rm -p 1337:80 cherino_webapp:prod`

 Navigate to http://localhost:1337/ in your browser to view the app.

-To build the image with the Dockerfile instead:

-`docker build -f Dockerfile.prod -t cherino_webapp:prod .`

-Then, spin up the container:
+To stop the prodcution container:

-`docker run -it --rm -p 1337:80 cherino_webapp:prod`
+`docker stop review_app_prod`

 # Technical details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The technologies used to develop this project are:

-* ReactJS
-* TypeScript
-* Redux Toolkit
-* Styled Components

-To see an extended explanation about the technical details and comments about the project, please [click here](./docs/Comments.md)

-## Available Scripts
+## <a name="scripts"></a>Available Scripts

 In the project directory, you can run: